mauretto78/mamba-base/README.md

 Mamba Microframework Base
 =========================

-Mamba Microframework is a microframework based on Silex.
+Mamba Framework is a microframework based on Sensiolabs Silex.

 Components
 ----------